Swarupbarua/Italian_to_English_Translator/README.md

 ## Italian_to_English_Translator
 ## Translate Italian to English using OpenCV, EAST, tesseract and attention mechanism

-Here we are traslating italian language to english from images present in 'text_data' folder.
+Here we are translating Italian language to English from images present in 'text_data' folder.
-This same project can also be used for Live text traslation as well.
+This same project can also be used for Live text traslation as well with a very minimal changes.

 For text detection we have used pretrained EAST_Text_detection model, tesseract for text recognition and Attenion layer for translating the recognized text.